vikaShenoy/Flockr/README.md

 sbt run
 ```
 And open <http://localhost:9000/>
-**Note:** There may be a smmal delay as the front end is automatically started.
+**Note:** There may be a small delay as the front end is automatically started.

 ### How to run the product in production mode
 ```bash